zikula/zikula-docs/Users Manual/Introduction.rst

 Organization of this manual
 ----------------------------

-Before you can use Zikla, you need to install it, so the first section of this manual will go thorugh getting Zikula up and running.
+Before you can use Zikula, you need to install it, so the first section of this manual will go through getting Zikula up and running.
 In this we will talk about hosting requirements, disk space, installation and finally locking down your site.
 We will finish up this section with a quick tour of a newly installed zikula site and talk about its basic set up.

 The next section will teach you how to install modules into Zikula.
 We will talk about where to find modules, how to get them, and installing them using the Extensions Module.
 The rest of this section will cover installing some of the more common modules you may be interested in using and their features.